Linkurious/dataset-aml/README.md

 > \
 > ![](assets/img/IMG_06.png)\
 > \
-> NOTE: `queryID` value may be different in your case.
+> NOTE: `queryID` value may be different in your case

 7. Done!